-If you are ready to do the manual work, and you want learn to brew an espresso like a barista, a semi automatic machine is great.
+If you are ready to do the manual work, and you want to learn to brew an espresso like a barista, a semi-automatic machine is great.
 It is a great compromise between price and features, and it allows you to tweak your latte to perfection.

 The DeLonghi EC702 is one of the decently priced, reliable espresso makers.
 The patented frother helps you get a perfect steamed and frothed milk every time.
 You will get a better drink than your daily cup at the coffee shop, it’s certainly cheaper, and you don’t need to go out to get it.